 Instructions

-- After soaking, rinse chickpeas once again.
+- After soaking, rinse the chickpeas once again.
 Place rinsed legume inside the pot and cover with cold water (keep the proportion right: 4 cups of water for 1 cup of chickpeas).
-Put the pot on the high heat, when water boils get rid of all the foam on the surface of boiling water and then reduce the heat on the stove.
+Put the pot on high heat, when water boils get rid of all the foam on the surface of the boiling water, and then reduce the heat on the stove.
 Cook chickpeas for 1h30min (max 2 hours) in boiling water.
 Do not forget that you should add salt only at the end; otherwise, it may be difficult to soften it.

-- While chickpeas are boiling on the stove, you have time to make homemade tahini if your local store did not have it in stock.
+- While chickpeas are boiling on the stove, you have time to make homemade tahini if your local store does not have it in stock.
 Combine sesame seeds with 1 tablespoon of olive oil in a blender cup.

 - Grind sesame seeds until you have a thick paste.